RTEMS/rtems-docs/user/rsb/configuration.rst

 Patching also occurs during the preparation stage.
 Patches are handled in a similar way to the source packages except you only ``add`` patches.
-Patches are applied using the +setup+ command.
-The +setup+ command takes the default patch option.
+Patches are applied using the `setup` command.
+The `setup` command takes the default patch option.
 You can provide options with each patch by adding them as arguments before the patch URL.
-Patches with no options uses the +setup+ default.
+Patches with no options uses the `setup` default.

 .. code-block:: spec